Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Introduction

-In this context, the 3DTeethLand challenge \footnote{\href{https://crns-smartvision.github.io/teeth3ds/\#3DTeethLandSec}{https://crns-smartvision.github.io/teeth3ds/\#3DTeethLandSec}} was organized in collaboration with the International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI) in 2024, alongside two other challenges: ToothFairy \cite{bolelli2024segmenting} and STS \cite{wang2025miccai}.
 The 3DTeethLand challenge specifically called for algorithms aimed at detecting teeth landmarks from intraoral 3D scans.
-To support this effort, we also present the first publicly available database prepared for the challenge, with the goal of advancing research in 3D tooth landmark detection.
+To support this effort, we also present the first publicly available database on intraoral scans prepared for the challenge, to advance research in 3D tooth landmark detection.
+The novel dataset enriches the 3D intraoral scans from our previous 3DTeethSeg'22 challenge with newly annotated dental landmarks and an extended set of tasks: namely, tooth detection, segmentation, labeling, and landmark localization.
 The result announcement was held during the satellite event dedicated to the challenge at MICCAI 2024.

+As a brief preview of the main challenge outcomes, the winning team achieved a rank score of 0.91, with a mean Average Precision of 0.78 and a mean Average Recall of 0.65.
+Their main contribution was a two-stage Stratified Transformer pipeline that combined full-arch segmentation, high-resolution per-tooth landmark detection, and weighted DBSCAN clustering.
+The second-ranked team achieved a rank score of 0.83, mAP of 0.77, and mAR of 0.63, using a single-stage DGCNN-based offset regression framework with point-wise refinement and class-specific non-maximum suppression.
+Beyond these quantitative results, the challenge provided several important insights: notably, while individual tooth segmentation is a common initial strategy, it introduces a significant computational burden and is not strictly necessary to achieve high accuracy.
+Furthermore, participants demonstrated that dense local 3D sampling is necessary, though not sufficient, for precise landmark localization.
+Finally, targeted post-processing strategies, such as class-specific non-maximum suppression, were shown to consistently improve performance.